ammargrowme/anki_converter/README.md

 [![GitHub Repo stars](https://img.shields.io/github/stars/ammargrowme/anki_converter)](https://github.com/ammargrowme/anki_converter)

-Converts UofC Cards into an Anki `.apkg` deck using Selenium + Genanki.
+A command-line tool that logs into the University of Calgary Cards site, scrapes question-and-answer cards, and generates a ready-to-import Anki `.apkg` deck using Selenium and Genanki.

 ---